gabrielepompa88/IT-For-Business-And-Finance-2019-20/README.md

   - I will be happy (write me to take an appointment) to discuss with you project topics of mutual interest and to help you with the project;

 For any question, I’m here to help you (gabriele.pompa@unisi.it, Skype: **gabriele.pompa**)

-(*) of course, you have to sync your local copy folder to the remote class folder in order to see the exam sheet appear, exactly in the same way in which you do every time to get updated lesson notebooks and other material.

-The e-learning for IT for Business and Finance course at [http://elearning.unisi.it/moodle/](http://elearning.unisi.it/moodle/) (more info to come) is now active.
-You can access with your unisiPass credentials at [http://elearning.unisi.it/moodle/](http://elearning.unisi.it/moodle/) and type "IT pompa" in the "Cerca Corso" search window (top right corner of screen).
-E-learning material is under ongoing production and addition.

 ---